ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 In the third group, which showed comparatively lower energy efficiency, Azul Prime VM and Eclipse OpenJ9 VM exhibited similar performance.

+To write more eco-friendly code (i.e., code with reduced power consumption), programmers can employ various techniques covered in this report (but not only).
+These techniques include using cache-friendly data structures, avoiding inefficient algorithms, limiting the number of logged lines and thrown exceptions, minimizing object allocations, and defining the scope of allocated objects as close as possible to their usage.

 This report should not be considered as the final determination of the most energy-efficient JVM distribution.
 Instead, it serves as an initial exploration, providing an approach to quantify energy consumption and offering a reference for assessing energy usage in real-world application scenarios.

-It is worth noting once again that performance and energy efficiency should not be used interchangeably.
-They represent distinct aspects, which may align in some instances but can also be at odds with each other at times.

 # Future Work

 An extension of this study would involve incorporating other architectures, such as arm64, and optionally exploring additional off-the-shelf applications or representative code patterns.

+It might also be interesting to assess the energy consumption across multiple web-based frameworks like Quarkus, Spring, and Micronaut.
+However, at the current stage, I have not found a proper way to compare them due to the differences in application code (i.e., different libraries), which makes the comparison more challenging.

-If you have any suggestions or are interested in contributing to this project, please feel free to reach out or open a pull request on [GitHub](https://github.com/ionutbalosin/jvm-energy-consumption) to collaborate.
+If you have any suggestions or are interested in contributing to this project, please feel free to reach out or open a pull request on [GitHub](https://github.com/ionutbalosin/jvm-energy-consumption).

 Your contributions are welcome and appreciated.

+**Looking forward to contributing to a more eco-friendly world!**

 # References